The most important factor in your training is probably not what you think!

 - Ensure proper nutrition with a slight caloric surplus and adequate protein intake to support muscle growth.

 On the other hand if weight loss is the goal, funnily enough people often default to cardiovascular exercise as a primary focus.
 However, High-Intensity Interval Training (HIIT) is a powerful approach for weight loss that incorporates resistance training elements.
 HIIT workouts, feature short bursts of high-intensity exercise followed by brief recovery periods, effectively burn calories and stimulate an afterburn effect known as Excess Post-Exercise Oxygen Consumption (EPOC).
 The only problem with HIIT is that it’s often done in loud environments that feel like a nightclub, except the DJ is shouting workout instructions to you.
+That being said, it still has it's benefits!
 Resistance exercises within HIIT help preserve lean muscle mass, which is crucial for a higher metabolism, making it easier to shed excess weight.
 This style of training combines cardio and resistance training in dynamic, enjoyable workouts and it can be adapted to various fitness levels, making it a versatile choice for those looking to achieve weight loss goals.
 It’s one of the reasons F45, BFT and Orange Theory took off around the world, it’s fast, fun and built around a community.
 However, you can have too much of a good thing.
 Overtraining in HIIT can lead to central nervous system fatigue, which can result in decreased performance, irritability and difficulty with concentration.
 Interestingly, this is an apt description of me before my morning coffee.
 So at a maximum 3 HIIT sessions a week is optimal.

 Optimal frequency for cardio training